-- Heart Health screenings and health information related to heart disease and related conditions including hypertension, diabetes, and others. - Spiritual Wellness behavioral and spiritual health focusing on the mind, body, and spirit connection. - · Healthy Eating information and resources about healthy eating delivered in a culturally tailored manner, e.g. ingredient swaps, food as medicine, ways to address food insecurity, and more. - COVID-19 Health prevention, testing, vaccination efforts and more of the latest information - Lifestyle Health sexual health, physical health, technology and health, workforce opportunities, and more. - 3.
-Create a social media presence, with close to 1000 actively engaged followers Pillar 6 Creating a Safe, Welc Commitment to the Bay Area ddressing Anti-Racism We are furthering UCSF's commitment to the Bay Area through the efforts of the Anchor Institution Mission (AIM) and the Center for Science Education and Outreach, focusing on our workforce, procurement, investments, community partnerships, and K-16 educational partnerships.
-PILLAR 3:

-Embedding Equity PILLAR 4:

-Achieving Diversity PILLAR 5:
+- Heart Health screenings and health information related to heart disease and related conditions including hypertension, diabetes, and others. - Spiritual Wellness behavioral and spiritual health focusing on the mind, body, and spirit connection. - Healthy Eating information and resources about healthy eating delivered in a culturally tailored manner, e.g. ingredient swaps, food as medicine, ways to address food insecurity, and more. - COVID-19 Health prevention, testing, vaccination efforts and more of the latest information - Lifestyle Health sexual health, physical health, technology and health, workforce opportunities, and more. - 3.
+Create a social media presence, with close to 1000 actively engaged followers - 4.
+Conduct and participate in town halls and seminars increasing access to free health education within Black communities.
+PILLAR 1: Creating a Safe, Welcom & Healthy Climate PILLAR 2: Addressing Anti-Racism Knowledge Gaps LAR 3: bedding Equity Decision-Making PILLAR 4: Achieving Divers in Leadership PILLAR 5: Achieving Equit in Patient Care

+Pillar 6 Commitment to the Bay Area We are furthering UCSF's commitment to the Bay Area through the efforts of the Anchor Institution Mission (AIM) and the Center for Science Education and Outreach, focusing on our workforce, procurement, investments, community partnerships, and K-16 educational partnerships.
 The Office of Diversity and Outreach Center for Science Education and Outreach is advancing outreach and pathway development with K-16 educational partnerships (see page 38 for details).
-AIM IDENTIFIED FOUR AREAS OF WORK TO SUPPORT THIS PILLAR: dressina Equity & - Community Investment: Increase lendable capital in SF Bay Area's under-resourced communities and those impacted by COVID-19. - Workforce Development: Increase UCSF's capacity to train, hire, and promote under-resourced populations, and strengthen workplace climate and cultural humility. - Pipeline Programs: In partnership with Workforce Development, increase the educational pipeline for under-resourced populations. - Procurement: Source and purchase from suppliers that are owned by or employ under-resourced populations from SF Bay Area.
+AIM IDENTIFIED FOUR AREAS OF WORK TO SUPPORT THIS PILLAR: - Community Investment: Increase lendable capital in SF Bay Area's under-resourced communities and those impacted by COVID-19. - Workforce Development: Increase UCSF's capacity to train, hire, and promote under-resourced populations, and strengthen workplace climate and cultural humility. - Pipeline Programs: In partnership with Workforce Development, increase the educational pipeline for under-resourced populations. - Procurement: Source and purchase from suppliers that are owned by or employ under-resourced populations from SF Bay Area.
 Increase supplier diversity spend and streamline procurement process for small and diverse businesses.
 TO SUPPORT THESE EFFORTS, AIM HAS:

 - Hired five full time anchor staff to implement the AIM action plan. - Convened three subcommittees around each anchor pillar (procurement, workforce development, community investment), made up of both internal and external experts. - Convened meetings with UC-sister campuses to align and scale anchor strategy UC system-wide. - Participated in the Healthcare Anchor Network and shared and explored best practices nation-wide.
-ADDITIONAL AIM WORK HIGHLIGHTS Community Investment - \$5M invested from investment partners' loan program: - \$1.5M for Oakland Restorative Loan Fund to address gentrification and displacement of small businesses. - \$1M to support employment social enterprises that employ and support individuals facing employment barriers.

-- \$1M to provide micro-loans to minority small businesses and provide capacity building resources. - \$1.5M for anti-displacement lending and development of permanent supportive housing.
+ADDITIONAL AIM WORK HIGHLIGHTS Community Investment - \$5M invested from investment partners' loan program: - \$1.5M for Oakland Restorative Loan Fund to address gentrification and displacement of small businesses. - \$1M to support employment social enterprises that employ and support individuals facing employment barriers. - \$1M to provide micro-loans to minority small businesses and provide capacity building resources. - \$1.5M for anti-displacement lending and development of permanent supportive housing.
 Procurement: